camunda/camunda/README.md

 1. **Label the pull request** with a backport label (e.g. the label `backport stable/8.3` indicates that we want to backport this pull request to the `stable/8.3` branch).
-It will be automatically backported when bors has finished merging the pull request.
+It will be automatically backported when the pull request is merged.
 2. The Github Actions bot comments on the pull request once it finishes:
     - When _successful_, a new backport pull request was automatically created.
-Simply **approve and merge it** by adding a review with a `bors merge` comment.
+Simply **approve and merge it**
     - If it _failed_, please follow these **manual steps**:
         1. Locally checkout the target branch (e.g. `stable/8.3`).
         2. Make sure it's up to date with origin (i.e. `git pull`).